Vinyl Test Pressing Guide

 • Make sure the catalog number you’ve chosen (e.g. “SIA-002-A”) has been correctly etched into the inner run-out area closest to the center label.
 The catalog number should have an A or B appended to it that correctly notes each side of the record.

-What sonic issues can you safely ignore when listening to test pressings?
+What sonic issues can you safely ignore when checking test pressings?

 Cold-pull